Monturque Castle

 Architecture of the Fortress

-Located in the center of the Parade Ground, this square-plan structure is the medieval heart of the castle.
-Built with regular ashlar masonry and vaults without pendentives, it served as the residence of the warden and last defensive redoubt, with its original access elevated for greater security.
+Dominating the inner precinct, this square-plan structure is the medieval heart of the castle.
+Built of solid masonry with ashlar reinforcements, it served as the warden’s residence and last defensive redoubt, with its original access elevated for greater security.

-This albarrana tower stands out for its pentagonal prow-shaped plan.
-Its advanced design allowed active defense, eliminating blind spots and deflecting enemy projectiles, an innovation ahead of its time in the military architecture of the area.
+Also known as the Pentagonal Tower.
+This defensive tower stands out for its prow-shaped plan.
+Its advanced design allowed for active defense, eliminating blind spots and deflecting enemy projectiles—an innovation ahead of its time in the region’s military architecture.

 Chronological History